salesforce/QGen/Quiz_Design/README.md

-# MixQG: Neural Question Generation with Mixed Answer Types
+# Quiz Design: Helping Teachers Create Quizzes with Automated Question Generation

 This is the official code base for the following paper from Salesforce Research: